lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## October 26, 2017

+Talked with Terry today -- *timeliness* is emerging as a crucial concept for me.

 ## October 24, 2017

 The idea of an author doesn't hold water: not just Dorothy Wordsworth is part of William Wordsworth's poems, but also Jane Austen's family is part of her novels; it's inaccurate to imagine them as self-contained founts of genius, all writing is collaboration with someone